-A Solo 401k allows for larger contributions, just like a SEP IRA, but there are a couple of added benefits such as taking out a loan.
+A Solo 401k allows for larger contributions, just like a SEP IRA, but a couple of added benefits include taking out a loan.
 Please see our SEP IRA vs. Solo 401k Guide for more details.
 In other words, both plans allow for large contributions and alternative investing.

 How much can I contribute to a Solo 401k?

 What investments can I make with a Solo 401k?

 You can invest in a wide variety of alternative assets with the IRA Club.
 For instance, real estate, private lending, life settlements, and many more.
 Solo 401ks can make the same investments that a Self Directed IRA can make.
 Therefore, a Solo 401k is a great option for alternative investing.

 Will I have my own checking account?

 The most common account is a custodial account, where IRA Club administers all accounts.
 By default, we would send any checks/wires for investments and expenses.
 In addition, IRA Club will do all the bookkeeping for the investments.
 We have a portal where you may view the transactions and statements.
 You can also establish a Checkbook Solo 401(k), which allows checkbook control.
 Keep in mind, a checkbook account comes with a lot of responsibility.